-A frequent assumption is that Chall's (1967, 1983a) critique precipitated substantial changes in beginning reading programs.
-The 1971 copyright of the Scott Foresman program (Aaron et al., 1971) did change course, dropping the Gray (1925) model and increasing the number of unique words.
-It did not, however, increase the number of phonetically regular words within the student texts.
-When the 1971 program with its emphasis on high-meaning words met with limited acceptance in the marketplace (Chall & Squire, 1991), the next copyright (and those of other publishers) returned to the look-say instructional approach.
-The changes that followed Chall's (1967) critique were in the teacher's manuals, rather than the student texts, as Chall noted in a subsequent review.
-Chall (1983a) observed that the teachers' manuals had almost doubled in size as publishers inserted additional guidance, including phonics instruction.
+A frequent assumption is that Chall's (1967/1983) critique precipitated substantial changes in beginning reading programs.
+And it is true that the 1971 copyright of the Scott Foresman program (Goodman et al., 1971) did change course, dropping the Gray (1925) model and increasing the number of unique words (but not the number of phonetically regular words).
+When that program failed in the marketplace (Chall & Squire, 1991), however, the next copyright (and those of other publishers) returned to the look-say instructional approach.
+The substantial change after Chall's critique was in the teacher's manuals that accompany reading programs, which almost doubled in size as publishers responded to recommendations for increased phonics instruction.
 Rarely, though, did the content of these phonics lessons connect to the words in student reading selections (Beck & McCaslin, 1978).